10 Best Residential Proxies Services and Providers of 2022

 - Proxies are powered by HTTPS and SOCK5 protocol

 - Customer support is not the best

 Established in 2015, Oxylabs is a leading tech company that specializes in the supply of proxies.
 Although there are many shady proxy providers, this Lithuania- based proxy provider distinguishes itself from the others by operating within the purely, legitimate white area.

 For one, everything about this proxy provider “screams” business.
 From its sleek and friendly website to a list of awards on the homepage, Oxylabs has a knack for earning customers’ trust and respect.
 Interestingly, the company also offers insurance with all its products.

 Wide Range of Services

-That said, Oxylabs offers a diverse selection of products that range from datacenter proxies to several types of residential proxies (both static and rotating) and a specialized real-time web crawler for large-scale data retrieval operations.
+That said, Oxylabs offers a diverse selection of products that range across several types of residential proxies (both static and rotating) and a specialized real-time web crawler for large-scale data retrieval operations.

-Its Residential Proxy network is large and stable and offers a pool of 100M+ IPs in 195 locations around the world.
+Its proxy network is large and stable and offers a pool of 100M+ IPs in 195 locations around the world.
 These geo-targeted proxies allow users to access geo-restricted content from select geo-locations without extra charge.